oarsay/oarsay/README.md

 ## :raising_hand_man:  About me

-- :pencil2: I am a student at `Computer Engineering Department` at `Cukurova University`
+- :mortar_board: I graduated from the `Cukurova University, Department of Computer Engineering`
-- :computer: I like `competitive programming`, mainly at `Codeforces`
+- :computer: I like `Android` and `competitive programming`
-- :mortar_board: I’m currently learning: `Android Development`
+- :pencil2: I’m currently learning: `Android Development`
-- :handshake: I’m currently open for: `An Intern` or a new `job opportunity`
+- :handshake: I’m currently open for `an intern` or a new `job opportunity`
 - :mag_right: Always learning new things

 <br>